wafflesfm/batter/README.md

 To develop on this project follow these steps:

 1. Download the code
-2. Create your working environment
-3. Install dependencies
+2. Vagrant up!
-4. Create the database schema
+3. Create the database schema
-5. Run Batter
+4. Run Batter
-6. Contribute changes!
+5. Contribute changes!

-If you're familiar with [Vagrant](http://www.vagrantup.com/), then simply check the code out, `cd vagrant`, then `vagrant up` and you'll have a working development environment.
-You'll still need to perform steps 4 and 5 from inside the `vagrant ssh` shell.

 Download the code
 -----------------